Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 The LD50 is only one source of toxicity information.
 For a more thorough picture of the immediate or acute toxicity of a chemical, additional information should be considered such as the lowest dose that causes a toxic effect (TDLO), the rate of recovery from a toxic effect, and the possibility that exposure to some mixtures may result in increasing the toxic effect of an individual chemical.

-The largest, single collection of LD50 and LC50 values is in the database Registry of Toxic Effects of Chemical Substances (RTECS) that is available by subscription on CD-ROM and on the Internet.
-Two other databases available from CCOHS, CHEMINFO and the Hazardous Substances Data Bank Æ (HSDB).
-Both of these are on the CHEMpendium CD-ROM; CHEMINFO is also accessible on the Internet.
+The largest, single collection of LD50 and LC50 values is in the database Registry of Toxic Effects of Chemical Substances (RTECS) that is available by subscription on the Internet.
+Two other databases available from CCOHS, CHEMINFO and the Hazardous Substances Data Bank (HSDB), are in the CHEMpendium collection.